Noisy Beeping Networks: Introduction

-Another closely related field is \emph{interactive coding}~\cite{gelles17}, where computations are performed over noisy networks (of various kinds) in the message-passing model, and the purpose is to perform the computation in a noise-resilient manner with small overhead.
-Many works consider the case of computation over noisy networks, giving coding schemes assuming random noise~\cite{RS94,GMS14,ABEGH16}, coding schemes for worst-case noise~\cite{JKL15,HS16,CGH18,GKR19,ADHS19,EKS18}, and lower bounds on the overhead assuming random noisy channels~\cite{BEGH18,GK19}.
+Another closely related field is \emph{interactive coding}~\cite{gelles17}, where computations are performed over noisy networks (of various kinds) in the message-passing model, and the aim is to perform the computation in a noise-resilient manner with small overhead.
+Many works have considered the case of computation over noisy networks, and has given coding schemes assuming random noise~\cite{RS94,GMS14,ABEGH19}, coding schemes for worst-case noise~\cite{JKL15,HS16,CGH19,GKR19,ADHS19,EKS18,MG21}, and lower bounds on the overhead assuming random noisy channels~\cite{BEGH18,GK19}.